-NET WORTH: $2.3 billion
+NET WORTH: $2.7 billion

 SOURCE OF WEALTH: GoDaddy

-BACKGROUND: After high school, Parsons enlisted in the Marine Corps, and was injured during a tour of duty Vietnam, and was injured while on active duty.
+BACKGROUND: After high school, Bob Parsons enlisted in the Marine Corps, and was injured during a tour of duty in Vietnam.
 After the military, Parsons enrolled in the University of Baltimore and studied accounting.
 He taught himself programming, eventually starting a software company that sold home accounting tools.
-Parsons Technology, was eventually sold to Intuit for $64 million.
-Three years later, Parsons founded Internet domain registrar and Web hosting company Go Daddy, where he served as executive chairman before stepping down in the summer of 2014.
+Parsons Technology was eventually sold to Intuit for $64 million.
+Three years later, Parsons founded internet domain registrar and Web hosting company GoDaddy, where he served as executive chairman before stepping down in the summer of 2014.

 Laura Mitchell, Executive Director, Bob & Renee Parsons Foundation, firstname.lastname@example.org